 If you remove the whole backup chain from the target location, during the next backup job session, Veeam Agent for Microsoft Windows will produce a new full backup.
 All subsequent backups will be incremental.

-You can delete Veeam Agent backups from a Veeam Cloud Connect repository with the command line interface.
-When you delete a backup, Veeam Agent for Microsoft Windows deletes backup files from the cloud repository and removes records about the backup from the Veeam Backup & Replication database on the SP backup server.
+When you delete a backup from a cloud repository, Veeam Agent for Microsoft Windows deletes actual backup files from the cloud repository and removes records about the backup from the Veeam Backup & Replication database on the SP backup server.
 After information about the backup is removed from the SP backup server, Veeam Backup & Replication removes this information from its database and console on the tenant backup server, too.

 Before you delete a backup, check the following prerequisites:

 - To perform the delete backup operation, you must run the command line interface with administrative privileges.

 - The delete backup operation cannot be performed if a backup or a restore task is currently running.

 - [For Veeam Cloud Connect repository] The cloud repository from which you want to delete a backup must be specified as a target location for backup files in the backup job settings.
 To learn more, see Selecting Cloud Repository.